 So what diseases are so terrible that you shouldn’t introduce them to your herd?
 Good question, and there are 5 really good answers:

-CL ( caseous lymphadenitis): CL is a bacterial infection that causes weeping puss filled abscesses that ooze from the affected animals flesh.
+CL ( caseous lymphadenitis): CL is a bacterial infection that infects the lymph tissues, causeing weeping puss filled abscesses that ooze from the affected animals flesh.
 The sores may look simply like pimples, or be large visible abscesses.
 CL abscesses also affect the internal organs as well, not just the skin.
 CL is contracted by exposure to the fluid from the weeping sores, through saliva, and through the blood and or milk of an effected carrier animal.
+There is no cure for this disease.

 Johnes: This disease affects not only goats, but sheep and cattle as well.
 Johnes is acquired through the milk of a carrier animal, or ingestion of feces.
 It affects the host by causing irreversible damage and inflammation to the digestive tract.
 It may also effect the animal neurologically; eventually leading to death.
-Johnes is also called "chronic wasting disease."
+Johnes is also called "chronic wasting disease" and has been linked to causing Crohns Disease in humans.
+There is no cure for this disease.

 Brucellosis: A viral disease that is the leading cause of early/late term abortions in cattle, deer, sheep and goats.
 It is spread through ingestion of birth fluids/placenta of infected aborted fetuses in pastures or paddocks.
 And also thought to be transmitted to healthy females through the bodily fluids exchanged between two animals during breeding.
 Making a healthy male, a carrier that will then spread the infection.